bengfarrell/rgf-blog/content/blog/2015-06-30-the-bay-areas-best-mac-cheese-my-verdict.md

 It's been a year since I undertook my quest to try all the mac & cheeses on [7x7's list](http://www.7x7.com/eat-drink/10-best-mac-n-cheeses-bay-area) of the best in the Bay Area.
 I haven't regretted a moment of this carb-slurping, dish-sharing, cheese-inhaling adventure.
 My friends, and long-suffering husband, who've joined me for most of these nights out, may hold different opinions...

 ...Naw.
 Who can complain about comparing versions of such an iconic American dish?
 Only traitors to the Red, White, and Blue.
 I am not condoning a mac & cheese McCarthyism, but be proud, cheese lovers.
 Be proud.
 And be willing to add your own Bay Area faves to the list.
-The **7x7** list skewed strongly to San Francisco, so I am fully aware there are other contenders for the crown -- and you should be fully aware that I'm willing to take any excuse to hunt them down.
+The **7x7** list skewed strongly to San Francisco, so I am fully aware there are other contenders for the crown—and you should be fully aware that I'm willing to take any excuse to hunt them down.
 Only Oakland's Homeroom was not located in San Francisco, though Paragon also has a Berkeley location.

 Additionally, two of the competitors have closed since I began my journey through waves of cheddar and breadcrumbs.
 Q, previously located in the Inner Richmond, shuttered just days after we visited.
 Grub closed before we had the chance to check it out.
 Such is the restaurant lifespan.